akshayKhot/akshayKhot.github.io/_drafts/psychology-of-computer-programming.md

 A young novelist of our time was recently asked who were his favorite authors.
 He responded simply that he never read novels, as his ideas were so new and superior to anyone else's that reading would only be a waste of his time.
 As you might expect, his work did not support his thesis.
 Perhaps the same could be said for some of our radical young programmers.
 Perhaps there is something to be gained from reading other people's programs—if only the amusement engendered by their bad examples.
 Perhaps if we want to understand how programmers program —to lift the veil of the programming mystique—we could fruitfully begin by seeing what is to be learned from the reading of programs.

+Warning: Reading code won't help if the reader has no sense of what's good and what's bad.

 **An approach to read programs**

 Unlike novels, the best way to read them is not always from beginning to end.
 They are not even like mysteries, where we can turn to the penultimate page for the best part.
 Instead, as we look at each piece of code, we ask ourselves the question, **"Why is this piece here?"**